Heineken Rivalry Week: Even neutrals have reasons to watch

 Do you really need a reason to watch the mother of all MLS rivalry games?
 This Cascadia Cup fixture routinely draws the league’s biggest crowd of the year and the banter is usually entertaining, both on the field and in the stands.

-Both sides are right in the thick of things at present, tied in the heart of the Western Conference pack on 37 points – though the Sounders, pivotally, have two games in hand.
-Dallas, Vancouver, and San Jose are trailing both, but their fans should welcome a Seattle win, as it would leave the Timbers looking quite vulnerable heading into their tough stretch-run schedule.
+Both sides are riding high at present, with Western Conference leading Seattle holding a one point advantage on the second-place Timbers – though the Sounders, pivotally, have one game in hand.
+Sporting Kansas City, Vancouver, and Houston are hot on the heels of both, but their fans should welcome a Seattle win, as it would leave the Timbers looking quite vulnerable heading into their tough stretch-run schedule.